AndreHaueisen/udacity-online-store/README.md

 grant all privileges on database online_store_test to <your_user>;
 ```

-6 - The port number is set to 3000
+6 - The backend port number is set to 3000.
+The database port number is set to 5432.

 7 - To build the projext use `npm run build`